 How are limited partnerships taxed?Limited partnerships (LPs) allow for pass-through taxation, although a partnership return must be filed.
 The LP’s income (or loss) shown on this return is passed-through to the partners’ individual tax returns.
 The partners must then report these items on their individual tax returns and pay any necessary tax.
 Special rules limit the losses of the limited partners—and their income counts toward the Net Investment Income Tax.

 When is the limited partnership business type most commonly used?The limited partnership (LP) structure is especially appealing to types of businesses where a single, limited-term project is the focus, such as real estate or the film industry.
 LPs can also be used as a form of estate planning in that parents can retain control of their business while transferring interest to their children.

-I strongly recommend CT as a reliable corporate compliance partner.
+I strongly recommend CT Corporation as a reliable corporate compliance partner.

 Business compliance requires global expertise.
 Expect more.

 Trust CT Corporation to navigate compliance anywhere you do business.